smbaig235/aws-bootcamp-cruddur-2023/journal/week2.md

     }
   }
   ```
-### Step 5: To create group on AWS X-Ray.cd into backend-flask directory and run these commands.
+### Step 5: To create group on AWS X-Ray.Now change directory into backend-flask and run these commands.
 ```
 aws xray create-group \
    --group-name "Cruddur" \